Irate-Walrus/stardust-rs/README.md

 - `i686-unknown-linux-gnu`
 - `x86_x64-unknown-linux-gnu`

+Targets can be set using: `cargo make --env TARGET=i686-unknown-linux-gnu run`

 > [!warning]
-> At the moment `libc.so` is assumed to be compiled for 64-bit so while the `i686` target is supported it'll probably fail in practice.
+> At the moment `libc.so` is assumed to be compiled for 64-bit so while the `i686` target is supported it will fail to locate `write` in the 32-bit `libc.so`.

 Following is the current output of `cargo make run` with `TARGET="x86_64-unknown-linux-gnu"`.